 A radio signal travels from the Fence Transmitter through a buried wire, marking the boundaries you wish to set for your dog.
 Your dog wears a Receiver Collar that detects the signal at the boundary.
-As your dog approaches the boundary, the receiver issues a warning tone.
+As your dog approaches the boundary, the receiver issues a warning tone and vibrates.
 If he proceeds further, he receives a safe but startling Static Correction.
 While harmless, the correction will persuade him to stay in the containment area you've established.
 Boundary flags are a temporary visual aid for your pet; remove them after training.
-This PetSafe® Deluxe Little Dog In-Ground FenceTM has been proven safe, comfortable, and effective for pets over 6 pounds, neck sizes 6 to 16 inches.
+This PetSafe® Stubborn Dog In-Ground FenceTM has been proven safe, comfortable, and effective for pets over 8 pounds.